Promising combo aims to boost transplant success in tough blood cancers

 Summary

-This study tests whether adding venetoclax to standard chemotherapy before a stem cell transplant can help people with high-risk acute myeloid leukemia (AML) or myelodysplastic syndrome (MDS) live longer without their cancer coming back.
-About 324 adults aged 18 to 70 will receive the drug combination, then a transplant.
-The goal is to see if this approach improves one-year survival without relapse.
+This study tests whether adding venetoclax to standard chemotherapy before a stem cell transplant can help people with high-risk acute myeloid leukemia (AML) or myelodysplastic syndrome (MDS).
+About 324 adults aged 18-70 will receive the drug combination to see if it improves survival without relapse.
+The goal is to better control these aggressive blood cancers.

 Disclaimer